2016 United States House of Representatives elections in Michigan: District 12

-Democratic first term congresswoman Debbie Dingell ran for re-election and is unopposed in the primary.
+Democratic first term congresswoman Debbie Dingell ran for re-election and was unopposed in the primary.
 Jeff Jones was the Republican challenger, a Taylor resident, a former independent United States Senate candidate in 2014.
-Also running was Tom Bagwell of Wyandotte, libertarian activist and former Ypsilanti Township Park Commissioner won the Libertarian Party nomination for District 12 on May 14, 2016, in Lansing, Michigan.
+Also running was Tom Bagwell of Wyandotte, libertarian activist and former Ypsilanti Township Park Commissioner who won the Libertarian Party nomination for District 12 on May 14, 2016, in Lansing, Michigan.